maryi/CSCW-Project/Project report/ReportDocument.md

 **ACM Classification Keywords**: Design, Experimentation, Theory

 ##### INTRODUCTION
 The study of CSCW is concerned with supporting multiple individuals working together mediated by computer systems and software.
-We believe the MoCA framework provides a useful lens for describing collaborative work.
-Our intent is to extend the MoCA framework to facilitate the next steps in decision support for choosing computer systems and software which support specific work scenarios.
+One of the recurring challenges in CSCW is matching the appropriate tools to the type of work to be facilitated.
+Various ways of articulating CSCW have emerged including Johansen's (1988) time-space matrix which described collaborative work in terms of location and synchronicity.
+However we argue that for any person planning a CSCW project, the vast availability of potental tools is overwhelming and a challenge to navigate.

 The appropriate selection of a suite of technologies which meets the needs of a group can have a great impact on the success of the collaboration (Olsen & Olsen, 2014).
 Technologies are often selected based on past experiences or accessibility.
 The selection of tools to support CSCW may occur without much consideration, and this presents a risk to success.
 By attempting to articulate the elements of the collaborative work which will be undertaken, a more thoughtful selection of appropriate tools may occur.

 Complicating this further is the wide array of collaborative technologies now available via the internet.
 Many collaborative technologies provide inherent affordances which facilitate types of collaborative activity.
 The challenge for users engaging in collaborative work, is matching the appropriate technology to their specific needs.

-We believe the MoCA framework provides useful lens for describing collaborative work.
+We believe the MoCA framework provides a useful lens for describing collaborative work.
+Our intent is to extend the MoCA framework to facilitate the next steps in decision support for choosing computer systems and software which support specific work scenarios.
 As such, this study is driven by the following research questions:

 Can articulation of collaborative work using the MoCA framework be used to assist in the identification of appropriate collaborative systems and software for facilitating collaborative work?

 Are there further descriptive dimensions useful in describing collaborative work that should the added to the MoCA framework?
 ##### BACKGROUND
 This section outlines the MoCA framework and its seven dimensions, the affordance of collaborative technologies, and the problem we are trying to solve using our web application.

+Bannon & Schmidt (1989) suggest that too often technology is built with a focus on information flow between individuals.
+There must also be a consideration of the articulation work required to make the “flow” possible.

 #### 1. The MoCA framework
 Introduced by Lee and Paine (2015), the Model of Coordinated Action (MoCA) framework is introduced as a tool to describe complex collaborative situations.
 The MoCA framework consists of seven dimensions of coordinated action described below.